codeforpakistan/digital-services-framework/src/technology/api/testing.md

 Involve your technical writer in the design, running and analysis of your testing.
 This lets you test the docs together with the API itself, and helps your technical writer get a deeper understanding of any issues developers have and the language they use.

-## Adding your API to the API catalogue
+## Adding your API to the service catalogue
-Once your API goes into beta, you should add it to the government [API catalogue](https://api.kpgov.tech/catalogue).
+Once your API goes into beta, you should add it to the government [service catalogue](https://rehnuma.kpgov.tech).

 This shows you have met the standards necessary to publish a government API, which will help you build trust with your users.
 The catalogue might also help you publicise your API within the API community and across government organisations.